enkidevs/curriculum/JavaScript/React/what-is-state.md

 This won't render however, because `this.state` is `null` at the moment.

-To set the **initial state**, giving `text` a value, you can make use of the `constructor` lifecycle method which is called when the component is created:
+To set the **initial state**, by giving `text` a value, you can make use of the `constructor` lifecycle method which is called when the component is created:
 ```jsx
 class Hello extends React.Component {
   constructor(props) {